wrm65/Capstone-Project-2024/docs/project_report.md

 </details>

-### Furthermore, this project has also allowed me to enhance my proficiency in developing machine learning models using Python.
+### Furthermore, this project also allowed me to enhance my proficiency in developing machine learning models using Python.

 - <details>
   <summary>Key lessons are:</summary>